+Introduction:

-Introduction: This rulebook replaces all previously issued rules and contains the official WMAC Amateur Competition Rules.
+This rulebook replaces all previously issued rules and contains the official WMAC amateur competition rules.
 These rules are valid for all members.
-However, local requirements and circumstances may be taken into consideration if necessary.
+However, local requirements and circumstances may be taken into if necessary.
 The official language of the IRC is English.
 These rules may be translated into other languages by the IRC.
 However, in case of discrepancies, only the official English version shall prevail.
-This rulebook may not be copied, published or distributed without specific written permission from the WMAC or the IRC.
+This rulebook may not copied, published or distributed without specific written permission from the WMAC or the IRC.
 This includes electronic, digital, physical and all other forms of reproduction.
 This rulebook can be downloaded free of charge as a PDF from the official WMAC website.

-NATIONAL MARTIAL ARTS COMMITTEE International rules & guidelines
+WORLD MARTIAL ARTS COMMITTEE

+International rules & guidelines

-January 2023
+January

-Dear reader,
+2025 Dear

+readers,

-We are very pleased to release version 4.6 of our World Martial Arts Committee Rules and Guidelines.
-This is definitely the most comprehensive set of rules for tournaments available today and we are proud to publish it for your use.
-This has been made possible entirely through the hard work and dedication of individuals from around the world.
+We are very pleased to version 4.7 of our World Martial Arts Committee Rules and Guidelines.
+This is definitely most comprehensive tournament rulebook today and we are proud to it for your use.
+This has been made entirely through the hard work and dedication of individuals from around the world.
 We would like to thank everyone for their contribution to this comprehensive rulebook.

-All of these rules and guidelines contained in this document are applicable to WMAC sanctioned events.
+All of these rules and guidelines contained this document are to be applied at WMAC sanctioned events.
 In this case, they may not be deviated from except in exceptional circumstances and then only with the written permission of the IRC in conjunction with the Chief Referee (Supervisor) of the respective event.
-The instructions and decisions of the IRC with regard to these rules are decisive and binding.
-In the event of complaints/protests, his decision is decisive and final!
+The instructions and decisions of the IRC regarding these rules are decisive and binding.
+In the event of complaints/protests, his decision is decisive and final.

-This rulebook can also be used for non-sanctioned events.
-In this case, the organiser of the event must include the following statement in writing in the announcement: "This event is organised in accordance with the official WMAC rules and regulations".
+This rulebook can also used for non-sanctioned events.
+In this case, the organizer of the event must the following statement in writing in the announcement: "This event is organized according to the official WMAC rules and regulations".

-The World Martial Arts Committee is constantly endeavouring to develop further.
+The World Martial Arts Committee is constantly striving to develop further.
 We are constantly working on the expansion of our rules and regulations and their dissemination at events and tournaments.
-This set of rules should be checked before the events in order to discuss and incorporate any changes with us.
+This set of rules should be checked before the events in order discuss and incorporate any changes with us.